dujanhung/api-doc-converter/doc.md

 ◇
 ```

-represents a regex from the output file.
+represents a regex content from the output file.

 ## containers